PanS4ge/SageLogger/README.md

 5. FROZEN: To represent frozen states or events.
 6. INFORMATION: For general information logging.
 7. MILD_EXCEPTION: To log minor exceptions or errors.
+8. DEBUG: To debug and troubleshoot code (disabled by default).

 ### Custom Local Log Types
 Apart from the predefined log types, you can create custom log types using the `SageLogger.DynamicType.fromChar` method or the `SageLogger.DynamicType.fromColoredChar` method for colored logs.